outde-xyz/website/content/Tutorials/latex_petpeeves.md

 # Using LaTeX where it isn't needed

 Alright, let's start with the most important one: only use LaTeX if it's the best tool for the job.
-LaTeX is amazing when you have to do a lot of heavy lifting: bibliographies, references, multi-part documents, math, trees, autosegmental tiers, automata, glossed examples, data plotting, a single document for producing both handouts and slides;
+LaTeX is the unrivaled champion when you have to do a lot of heavy lifting: bibliographies, references, multi-part documents, math, trees, autosegmental tiers, automata, glossed examples, data plotting, a single document for producing both handouts and slides;
 LaTeX handles all of that, um, perhaps not well, but better than any other solution on the market.
 Beware, though: with great power comes great responsibility, and a lot of my pet peeves are actually examples of the writer not paying attention to the subtle details of LaTeX that are the source of its power.

 Great power also means a certain degree of clunkyness.
 For simple jobs, simpler tools are more efficient.
 If all you have to show me is a todo list, write that in a markdown dialect and convert it to PDF with [pandoc](https://pandoc.org/).
+If it's powerful enough for an outdex post, it's probably powerful enough for whatever collection of notes you want to show me in our meeting.

 # Not using labels and references